-Meet Heinz Ortmann (Full Time Tour Leader)PREVIOUS PAGE
+Meet Heinz Ortmann (Part Time Tour Leader)PREVIOUS PAGE

 Heinz is a South African born birder whose interests in birds and wildlife, in general, commenced at a very young age.
 He holds an Honours in Conservation Ecology and an MSc in Conservation Biology and has many years’ experience in the field.